FredericoMetelo/peersim-environment/README.md

 # Peersim-Env

 This repository contains the implementation of Peersim-env.
-This is composed of two parts, a server that allows interaction with the simultion of the peersim environment, and a Gym environment class in python to communicate with the gym environment.
+This is composed of two parts.
+A Gym environment python class, and a server that wraps the simultion of the peersim environment in a REST API allowing the passing of information to the python Gym environment.

 ### The Simulation Server